Songwriter Musician

 • Hear the Stories

-By scanning a special QR code, visitors immerse themselves in the stories behind the project as they explore the exhibit.
-Highlights include Dolly Parton’s unforgettable time-traveling moment, a dramatic cliffside encounter with Billy Joe Shaver and the wild moment when Steven Tyler jumped on the bar with Keith Urban at Tootsie's.
-These captivating stories, along with many others, bring the imagery to life and showcase the significance of this visual documentary, now presented as both a book and photo exhibition.
+A companion audio experience enriches the exhibition, allowing visitors to hear directly from photographer Ed Rode as he reflects on the making of Songwriter Musician.
+Through QR-code access, guests can explore the stories behind the images—including Dolly Parton’s time-traveling moment, a dramatic cliffside encounter with Billy Joe Shaver, and the night Steven Tyler jumped on the bar with Keith Urban at Tootsie’s.
+These first-hand accounts bring depth to the imagery and highlight the cultural significance of this long-form visual documentary—now presented as both a book and museum exhibition.

 • Listen to the Music